swift-nav/plover/README.md

 ## Cabal sandbox build

-Next, create a cabal sandbox.
-This keeps any dependencies isolated so you don't have to worry about conflicts with other versions you may have on your system.
+We suggest using a cabal sandbox: this keeps any dependencies isolated so you don't have to worry about conflicts with other versions you may have on your system.

 ```